 Knoydart Renewables Ltd. was established in 1999 to operate the 1970s former estate legacy electrical generation and distribution system following the community land buy-out by the Knoydart Foundation.
-At the buy-out, the system could only generate 50 or 60 kW of electricity intermittently with frequent outages, however, over the years Knoydart Renewables has made £1,200,000 of locally generated investment to increase the amount of electricity that can be generated to 235kW and ensure a greater reliability of supply.
-Knoydart Renewables Ltd. is now engaged in a multi-million pound Energy Security Project to further secure Knoydart’s electricity supply for another fifty years and allow for the generation of electricity to the maximum capacity of the turbine and generator of 280kW.
+At the buy-out, the system could only generate 50 or 60 kW of electricity intermittently with frequent outages, however, over the last twenty years Knoydart Renewables has made £1,200,000 of locally generated investment to increase the amount of electricity that can be generated to 235kW and ensure a greater reliability of supply.
+Knoydart Renewables Ltd. is now engaged in a £2,700,000 Energy Security Project to further secure Knoydart’s electricity supply for another fifty years and allow for the generation of electricity to the maximum capacity of the current turbine and generator of 280kW.

 Knoydart Renewables Ltd. exists as a wholly owned trading subsidiary of the Knoydart Foundation charity and is governed by a board of volunteer community directors.
 The day-to-day operations are conducted by a dedicated local team, supported by a wider network of consultants and contractors located throughout Scotland.

 In many ways, Knoydart Renewables Ltd was one of the early community energy pioneers and oversaw the refurbishment of the hydroelectric system in 2000 as well as a dam upgrade project in 2015 that was the first step towards modernising and securing Knoydart’s energy future.
-In addition, Knoydart Renewables Ltd. has supported several technology companies in trialing innovative energy products on the community owned microgrid and has plans to create a Energy Innovations Centre here on Knoydart.
+In addition, Knoydart Renewables Ltd. has supported several technology companies in trialling innovative energy products on the community owned microgrid and has plans to create a Energy Innovations Centre here on Knoydart.

 How does Knoydart Renewables Ltd generate and distribute electricity?